 We are now deep in the winter doldrums, when some mornings it is tough to just get out of bed in the morning, let alone get to work.
 Even without the political turmoil of our times and uncertainty of our future, it is a difficult time of year to find motivation to get moving.

 I noticed that there was little talk of New Year’s resolutions and I think that is because we would all just like things to go back to “normal.”
-I am not sure that we can go back, but I do know we can move forward, but it is going to take more courage and perseverance than “normal.”
+I am not sure that we can go back, but I do know we can move forward.
+It will, however, take more courage and perseverance than “normal.”